 Someone had to fill one of these in before they could come and put a new window in, or glass in a window, or paint a window; there was so much legislation that they had to follow because of any injuries that took place.
 These were never expected when we used our own people and they had to be done in duplicate and triplicate: one for the company, one for the visiting company and I can tell you I was amazed that they employ people just to sit and fill in these forms but they had, I suppose, served their time and the rest of the works, where they worked was used for manufacturing purposes but when I look at the works as I drive past now I see how much of it has been turned into property development.
 Old mills which were nothing but sheds have now been turned into luxury flats.
 The security men who were always on the gate, no one was allowed in without coming through security, and the security force was probably forty or fifty people.
 They were part-time fireman as well, which they did fire drills, they lived in company houses and they knew everybody.
 If any stranger come on the works, they would know, you don’t belong round here, come in and sign the book, who are you going to see?
 But that got so today you can’t get in the gate, you’re not even allowed in the gate, a lorry driver take his lorry and he report and he stay until his lorry’s loaded.
 My son in law does drive for one of the local companies, leave the lorry there, we load it, you sheet it up then if anything fall off that’s your fault.
 We just put the stuff on but things have obviously changed a lot, they no longer have their own transport section, that was part of my wife’s job at the end: to acquire people to come in, pick the stuff up.
 They would say there was goods ready, you would drive in, they would load up, she would then invoice that company; that was the job she finished up doing.

-I met my wife in the print department, that was a lot of years ago.
+I met my wife in the print department.

 I went to work for as a works director at Mansfields’ packaging and print, where I stayed for four years.
-I came back to Colman’s three weeks later to look at our machines what we’d got left and value them for Mansfield’s to buy, so we bought a lot of the stuff from them.
+Mansfield’s bought a lot of the printing materials from Colman’s.

 People who work at Colman’s are called Carrovians.
 When we closed a lot of people who had left started (and I’ve still got a bow tie) a Club and we met at Elm Hill.
 Mr Peter Mertons who was the Legal Director, who also left to pursue another career, started the Carrovian Club and a lot of us old people all joined it but as people die that faded away.